Is the Church doing enough?

 The Christian universe is immense, with thousands and thousands of websites, blogs and information.
 Through partnership with content suppliers, Aleteia is a unique platform for those seeking the truth.

-Father Dwight Longenecker is the parish priest of Our Lady of the Rosary Church in Greenville, South Carolina.
-He studied for the Anglican ministry at Wycliffe Hall, Oxford and served for ten years in the Anglican ministry as a curate, a chaplain at Cambridge and a country parson.
-He is the author of bmany books including: The Romance of Religion — Fighting for Goodness, Truth and Beauty, Catholicism Pure and Simple, St. Benedict and St. Therese: The Little Rule & the Little Way, Adventures in Orthodoxy, Praying the Rosary for Inner Healing, Listen My Son: St. Benedict for Fathers, More Christianity, Challenging Catholics: A Catholic Evangelical Dialogue, St. Benedict and St. Therese: The Little Rule & the Little Way, Mary: A Catholic-Evangelical Debate, and The Path to Rome.
+Father Dwight Longenecker is the chaplain of St. Joseph's Catholic School, Greenville, South Carolina.
+He also serves on the staff of St. Mary's, Greenville.
+Father Longenecker studied for the Anglican ministry at Wycliffe Hall, Oxford and served for ten years in the Anglican ministry as a curate, a chaplain at Cambridge and a country parson.
+In 1995 he and his family were received into full communion with the Catholic Church.
+He is the author of books on apologetics, conversion stories and Benedictine spirituality including: Praying the Rosary for Inner Healing, Listen My Son: St. Benedict for Fathers, More Christianity, Challenging Catholics: A Catholic Evangelical Dialogue, St. Benedict and St. Therese: The Little Rule & the Little Way, Mary: A Catholic-Evangelical Debate, and The Path to Rome.
 Visit his website here and his blog here where you can listen to his podcasts of his lectures and homilies and read regular updates.Copyright © 2014 Aleteia

 back to top